GatlenCulp/966_cocosci_forecasting/reports/final-report/final-report.typ

 *Author Contributions*: This project was my original idea, heavily inspired by the book _Superforecasting_.
 I am an MIT Undergraduate and received no outside assistance.
 This is not related to any of my other work and would not be done otherwise.
 However, it may include some interesting findings for future research or work I may do.
 (See Additional Note on Motivation)

-*AI Use*: I did not use AI for any of the writing in this report other than for helping me generate some of the non-Python diagrams I used in explaining my methodology (I had completely described and understood the diagram I wanted, implementation was what I needed help with).
-I had also used to to last-minute generate the abstract and the notation reference.
+*AI Use*: For the report, I had used AI to generate the Hidden Markov Model diagram and notation reference (both of which I had described and edited personally).

 As for the code, I used AI for debugging (improper API-usage) and refactoring (breaking up large functions).
 Because I decided to use unfamiliar data-manipulation and data-visualization libraries (`polars` and `altair` respectively), I used AI extensively to understand and describe the API calls needed to perform an operation.
 Nowhere in my code is there logic I personally did not personally design.

 I had used Claude 4.5 Sonnet/Opus or GPT-5.2.

 *Additional Note on Motivation*: The LLM sampling mentioned in a footnote is a large component of my underlying motivation.
 I know the authors behind AI-2027 and they are interested in developing better geopolitical forecasting tools and have a small team working on something related.
 Forecasting and logically stepping through events is an extremely time consuming process and LLMs aren't great at doing this out of the box.
 I was originally interested in GenLM for my mini project as some way to tie LLMs to quantitative forecasts or parameters representing the modeler's assumptions.
 Link to my notes related project idea: https://gatlen.notion.site/automated-wargames?source=copy_link